 The Board has a responsibility to govern the Company rather than to manage it and in doing so to act in the best interests of the Company as a whole.
 The Board is responsible for formulating, reviewing and approving the Company’s strategy, financial activities and operational performance.
 Day to day management is delegated to the Executive Directors, responsible for consulting the Board on all significant financial and operational matters.
 The Board approves the annual budget and amendments to it, issues of shares or other securities and all significant acquisitions and disposals.

-The Board currently comprises of three Directors, namely James Parsons, Executive Chairman, Scott Kaintz, Chief Executive Officer, and Independent Non-Executive Director, Ewen Ainsworth.
+The Board currently comprises of four Directors, namely James Parsons, Executive Chairman, Scott Kaintz, Chief Executive Officer and two Independent Non-Executive Directors, Ewen Ainsworth and Lord Henry Bellingham.

 Biographical details of the current Directors are set out within Principle Six below.
 One-third of the Executive Directors and Non-Executive Directors retire by rotation under the Articles of Association of the Company and, may offer themselves for re-election.